Lower pay rises likely due to Budget tax increases, Rachel Reeves admits

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Tax rises in the Budget are likely to hit workers in the pocket with lower pay rises, Rachel Reeves has admitted.
+Tax increases in the Budget are likely to hit workers in the pocket with lower pay rises, Rachel Reeves has admitted.

-The Chancellor acknowledged her decision to raise national insurance contributions (NIC) for employers could impact wage growth for private sector workers, or companies will have to absorb costs.
+The Chancellor acknowledged her decision to raise national insurance contributions (NIC) for employers could affect wage growth for private sector workers, or companies will have to absorb costs.

 Economics experts branded the increase a “tax on working people” which will “definitely” show up in their wages.